Where to Stay in Austin, Texas First time: 9 Best Areas

 Best Places to Stay In Austin Downtown:

-budget ($): Aloft Austin Downtown This 3-star hotel is located in the heart of the city center.
+budget ($): Aloft Austin Downtown, 3-star hotel located in the heart of the city center.
 It has an on-site restaurant that features American cuisine for breakfast, lunch, and dinner.
 There is a coffee bar, a cocktail bar, and a mini-market.

 Located adjacent to downtown Austin, just to its east, the Red River Cultural District is between the 4th and 15th streets.
 That said, the experience you will get here is noticeably different, as this is the location of the most visited neighborhood Austin, world-famous Sixth Street.

 If you’re looking for good nightlife and a live music scene, the 6th Street Historic District is your best choice.
-Lined with bars, clubs, restaurants, music venues, and tourist attractions, this is undoubtedly the destination to visit for those looking to let loose and experience the edgier side of Austin.
+Lined with bars, clubs, restaurants, music venues, and tourist attractions, It is undoubtedly the place to visit for those looking to experience the edgier side of Austin.

 Mohawk Austin, Cheer Up Charlies, Pelons Tex Mex, Stubbs, Barbarella nightclub, Swan Dive, and Beerland are some of the famous bars and clubs in this area.